orbeon/orbeon-forms-doc/form-runner/advanced/buttons-and-processes/actions-form-runner-send.md

 A use case for this is to submit the URL to a local confirmation page.
 The page can then link to the URL provided, and the user can download the PDF.

-*NOTE: When the PDF must be sent to a remote service, it is better to send the PDF binary directly using `pdf`.*
+*NOTE: When the PDF must be sent to a remote service, it is better to send the PDF binary directly using `content = "pdf"` .*

 ## Sending a TIFF URL

 [SINCE Orbeon Forms 2016.1]

-When `tiff-url` is specified, the XML document sent has the following format:
+When `content =  "tiff-url"` is specified, the XML document sent has the following format:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>